Yosemite National Park, California, United States of America

 Located in the epi-center so guests can get out on the trails before the crowds in summer months

 Built to take in the valleys dramatic scenery of Glacier Point and the Falls

 Guest services, concierge, formal dining

-A National historical landmark, The Majestic Yosemite Hotel, formerly The Ahwahnee, is the original Yosemite National Park lodging built in 1927.
+A National historical landmark, The Ahwahnee, is the original Yosemite National Park lodging built in 1927.
 The hotel is constructed of sugar-pine logs and features Native American design motifs; the grand public spaces are decorated with colonial style oriental rugs, and elaborate iron- and woodwork.
 Guest Rooms are located in the main lodge, or in cottage-style buildings within the lodge grounds.
 The hotel is the most luxurious option within Yosemite Park, but guests must allow for the idiosyncratic quirks of a historical park lodging.
 The hotel offers a full time concierge, daily maid service and turn down on request.
 Guests staying at the hotel are staying there for the careful service, the location in the valley and to dine in the beautiful Dining Room with its ceiling to floor stain glass windows and formal air.
-The Lounge, with its tiered ceiling, has comfortable lounging chairs and a quiet relaxed ambience and adjoining rooms feature cozy chairs, historical photographs and books on flora and fauna.
+The Lounge, with its tiered ceiling, has comfortable lounging chairs and a quiet relaxed ambience and adjoining rooms feature cosy chairs, historical photographs and books on flora and fauna.